j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 There is a message of welcome and the binary hangs waiting for an input and nothing more.
 Then it's ~~morbin~~ reversing time!
 I choose to use IDA that has a very handful disassembly feature.
-With the disassembly that has no symbols to help, I renamed a lot of variables creating a context that helped to understand better the code.
-I will show some snippets and you can read the full code at the end of this article.
+Because the binary is stripped and has no symbols to provide any help, I renamed a lot of variables in the disassembly code creating a context that helped to understand better the code.
+I will show some snippets and you can read the [full code](#04---ida-disassembly-of-the-binary) at the end of this article.

 The first thing the program does is to open `/dev/urandom`, and create a page with `0x1000` bytes that is allowed to read and write content (third parameter).